Prabuddhi-05/fisheye_lidar_sync/README.md

      3. Observe the time-difference logs.

      **NOTE**
-     All of the results observed so far show differences under 10 ms, and we will continue to refine our setup to potentially lower these offsets even further.
+    - All of the results observed so far show differences under 10 ms, and we will continue to refine our setup to potentially lower these differences even further.

 ---